Introduction

 The Complete App User Journey Through Dynamic Links

 Studies show that the average mobile app retains only about 28% of its users the day after installation, with long-term engagement dropping quickly thereafter.
-This highlights how fragmented and nonlinear the app user journey often is.
+This fragmentation highlights a simple truth: intent is fragile, and continuity is critical.

 The Importance of Dynamic Links for Deep Linking in the Mobile App Landscape

-Deep linking for mobile applications is frequently taken to mean being able to send users to a specific destination within a mobile application.
-However, deep linking by itself presumes the app to be installed already.
-In fact, there are many instances where users will see your application for the first time before they actually install it; therefore, this could mean deep linking does not work properly.
+Deep linking for mobile applications is often understood as the ability to send users to a specific destination within a mobile application.
+However, traditional deep links assume the app is already installed.
+In reality, many users encounter your application for the first time before installation, which means a standard deep link alone may not function as intended.

 Enhancing User Engagement with Dynamic Links, While Not Using Personal Information